fourscoreandmore/fourscoreandmore.org/people/index.md

     - ‘Scores of Scores’ was funded by the [Arts and Humanities Impact Fund](https://www.ahssresearch.group.cam.ac.uk/AH-Impact-Fund).
     - ‘Cut Outs’ was funded by the [The Teaching and Learning Innovation Fund](https://www.cctl.cam.ac.uk/support-and-training/funding/teaching-and-learning-innovation-fund).
     - Additionally a number of partners in Cambridge came together to put on the [‘Scores of Scores’ Launch Event](https://www.bigdata.cam.ac.uk/events/cambridge-big-data-events/2018scores-of-scores2019-possibilities-and-pitfalls-with-musical-corpora) (details on that page).
 2. [Cornell University](https://www.cornell.edu/) where I was employed from 2018-20 as ['Postdoctoral Associate in Computational Music Theory Pedagogy'](http://music.cornell.edu/mark-gotham) with duties specifically including the development of open source digital music theory teaching resources.
 Thanks to Cornell's [Faculty of Music](http://music.cornell.edu/) and [Active Learning Initiative](http://as.cornell.edu/education-innovation) for creating this inspired and unique post.
+    - At Cornell I co-founded a working group which has been funded by the [CNY Humanities Corridor]() ever since.
 3. [Universität des Saarlandes](https://www.uni-saarland.de/en/home.html) where I was employed from 2020-21 as 'Wissenschaftlicher Mitarbeiter' on the DFG-funded 'Computergestützte Analyse harmonischer Strukturen' project.

-4. [Technische Universität Dortmund](https://www.musik.tu-dortmund.de/institut/personen/professorinnen-und-professoren/univ-prof-dr-phil-mark-r-h-gotham/) where I now work as Professor for Music Theory.
+4. [Technische Universität Dortmund](https://www.musik.tu-dortmund.de/institut/personen/professorinnen-und-professoren/univ-prof-dr-phil-mark-r-h-gotham/) where I worked as Professor for Music Theory
+5. [Durham University] where I worked as Asst.
+Professor of Computer Science
+6. [KCL](https://www.kcl.ac.uk/) where I now work as [Senior Lecturer in Cultural Computation](https://www.kcl.ac.uk/people/mark-gotham)

 Thank you all!
 <div class="image-collection">